 Many drivers forget about the space under their vehicles.
-That space can be very small when a vehicle is heavily loaded.
+This space can be very small when a vehicle is heavily loaded.
 This is often a problem on dirt roads and in unpaved yards.
-Don't take a chance on getting hung up.
+Do not take a chance on getting hung up.
 Drainage channels across roads can cause the ends of some vehicles to drag.
 Cross such depressions carefully.

 Railroad tracks can also cause problems, particularly when pulling trailers with a low underneath clearance.
-Don't take a chance on getting hung up halfway across.
+Do not take a chance on getting hung up halfway across.